Mohamed-Ramadan1/wordNest/README.md

 WordNest is a fully functional blog API application built with modern web technologies.
 It provides a robust backend infrastructure for blog platforms with features including authentication, content management, comments, reading lists, and content reporting.
 The application follows a feature-based modular architecture, making it scalable and maintainable.

+## for full documentation you will find it in the docs folder

 ## Key Features

 - **User Authentication & Authorization**: Secure login, registration, and account recovery with JWT